-Transactional service arrangements: Transaction service revenues consists of revenues derived from the processing of transactions through our service platform and represent approximately 83% of net revenues for 2005.
+Transactional service arrangements: Transaction service revenues consist of revenues derived from the processing of transactions through our service platform and represented approximately 83% of our net revenues for 2005 and 87% for the three months ended March 31, 2006.
 Transaction service arrangements include services such as equipment orders, new account setup, number port requests, credit checks and inventory management.

 Transaction revenues are principally based on a set price per transaction and revenues are recognized based on the number of transactions processed during each reporting period.
 For these contracts, revenues are recorded based on the total number of transactions processed at the applicable price established in the contract.
 The total amount of revenues recognized is based primarily on the volume of transactions.
 At times, transaction revenues may also include billings to customers based on the number of individuals dedicated to processing transactions.
-For these contracts, the Company records revenues based on the applicable hourly rate per employee for each reporting period.
+For these contracts we record revenues based on the applicable hourly rate per employee for each reporting period.